$78.72 Million in Sales Expected for CECO Environmental Corp. (NASDAQ:CECE) This Quarter

-Analysts expect CECO Environmental Corp.
-(NASDAQ:CECE) to post sales of $78.72 million for the current fiscal quarter, according to Zacks.
-Two analysts have issued estimates for CECO Environmental’s earnings.
-The lowest sales estimate is $78.50 million and the highest is $78.93 million.
-CECO Environmental posted sales of $89.41 million in the same quarter last year, which suggests a negative year-over-year growth rate of 12%.
-The firm is expected to issue its next quarterly earnings results on Wednesday, March 3rd.
+Wall Street brokerages expect CECO Environmental Corp.
+(NASDAQ:CECE) to announce $78.72 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for CECO Environmental’s earnings, with the highest sales estimate coming in at $78.93 million and the lowest estimate coming in at $78.50 million.
+CECO Environmental posted sales of $89.41 million in the same quarter last year, which suggests a negative year over year growth rate of 12%.
+The firm is expected to report its next quarterly earnings report on Wednesday, March 3rd.

-According to Zacks, analysts expect that CECO Environmental will report full year sales of $311.76 million for the current year, with estimates ranging from $311.50 million to $312.01 million.
-For the next financial year, analysts expect that the company will post sales of $327.51 million, with estimates ranging from $327.30 million to $327.72 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that follow CECO Environmental.
+On average, analysts expect that CECO Environmental will report full year sales of $311.76 million for the current financial year, with estimates ranging from $311.50 million to $312.01 million.
+For the next financial year, analysts expect that the business will report sales of $327.51 million, with estimates ranging from $327.30 million to $327.72 million.
+Zacks’ sales averages are an average based on a survey of analysts that cover CECO Environmental.

-CECO Environmental (NASDAQ:CECE) last released its quarterly earnings results on Wednesday, November 4th.
-The industrial products company reported $0.11 EPS for the quarter, missing analysts’ consensus estimates of $0.12 by ($0.01).
+CECO Environmental (NASDAQ:CECE) last posted its quarterly earnings data on Wednesday, November 4th.
+The industrial products company reported $0.11 EPS for the quarter, missing the Zacks’ consensus estimate of $0.12 by ($0.01).
 CECO Environmental had a return on equity of 12.03% and a net margin of 4.60%.
-The firm had revenue of $77.43 million for the quarter, compared to analysts’ expectations of $85.37 million.
+The firm had revenue of $77.43 million during the quarter, compared to the consensus estimate of $85.37 million.

-In related news, Director David B. Liner acquired 5,500 shares of the stock in a transaction on Friday, November 6th.
-The stock was bought at an average cost of $6.02 per share, with a total value of $33,110.00.
-Following the transaction, the director now directly owns 75,514 shares in the company, valued at $454,594.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, Director David B. Liner bought 5,500 shares of the business’s stock in a transaction dated Friday, November 6th.
+The shares were bought at an average cost of $6.02 per share, with a total value of $33,110.00.
+Following the completion of the transaction, the director now directly owns 75,514 shares of the company’s stock, valued at $454,594.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 13.30% of the stock is owned by insiders.

 CECO Environmental Corp. provides industrial air quality and fluid handling systems for the energy, industrial, and other markets worldwide.
 The company operates through three segments: Energy Solutions, Industrial Solutions, and Fluid Handling Solutions.
 The company engineers, designs, builds, and installs systems that capture, clean, and destroy airborne contaminants from industrial facilities, as well as equipment that control emissions from such facilities; and fluid handling and filtration systems.